Shells and Terminals¶

 When a disk is selected, we can use other commands:

-: list all volumes on the selected disk.
-A volume is a mount point for a partition.select partition <partition number>
+list partition: list all partitions on the selected disklist volume: list all volumes on the selected disk.
+A volume is a mount point for a partition.select partition <partition number>: select the partition to manage

 Find out wheteher a disk is MBR or GPT¶